Archives for Speaking

 Chicago’s Infrastructure Development: Problem, Awareness and Solution

-Author: Chengxi (Ace) Yang Program of Study: Chemistry PhD in the Physical Sciences Division The podcast provides a brief review of how infrastructure in Chicago developed throughout history.
+Author: Chengxi (Ace) Yang Program of Study: PhD in Chemistry, Physical Sciences Division (PSD) Description: The podcast provides a brief review of how infrastructure in Chicago developed throughout history.
 It also discusses how the construction of public utility shapes people’s awareness and activities.
-Transcript: (transcript was provided by the student and is unedited) Welcome to ELI’s Finding Chicago Global Perspectives...
+Listen here: Transcript (provided by author): Welcome to ELI’s Finding Chicago Global Perspectives Podcast Series for...

 Continue Reading »